-California gang member in custody after stabbing, robbery spree that killed 4, wounded 2
+California gang member in custody after stabbing, robbery spree that killed 4, wounded 2: police

 A “documented gang member,” who police said "should have been in prison," was responsible for a two-hour stabbing and robbery rampage in Southern California that killed four people and injured two, authorities said Thursday.

-Garden Grove Police Chief Tom DaRe told reporters that Zachary Castaneda "could have injured or killed many other people" had he not been apprehended as he walked out of a convenience store in the neighboring city of Santa Ana, dropping a knife and a gun he had taken from a security guard he had just killed.
+Garden Grove Police Chief Tom DaRé told reporters that Zachary Castaneda "could have injured or killed many other people" had he not been apprehended as he walked out of a convenience store in the neighboring city of Santa Ana, dropping a knife and a gun he had taken from a security guard he had just killed.

-Police told reporters the violence appeared to be “random," with DaRe adding that Castaneda was "violent" with detectives who attempted to interview him Wednesday night and was kept in restraints.
+Police told reporters the violence appeared to be “random," with Garden Grove police Lt.
+Carl Whitney adding that Castaneda was "violent" with detectives who attempted to interview him Wednesday night and was kept in restraints.

-"He never told us why he did this," the chief said.
-"We know this guy was full of anger."
+"He never told us why he did this," Whitney said.

+The night before he told reporters, "We know this guy was full of anger."

 Police said the violence unfolded across eight crime scenes in Garden Grove and Santa Ana, including an apartment complex, a bakery, an insurance office, a gas station and a Subway restaurant.
 The attacker and four of his alleged victims were described as Hispanic, the other two were described as Caucasian.